zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. A group already exists with the same name
-2. The caller does not have necessary permissions to create groups
+2. The caller does not have necessary permissions to create Organization groups
-3. An invalid group owner specified.
-Likely due to non-existent user or wrong Organizational Role for the implied FSETGrp Admin assignement.
+3. The caller does not have the organizational role of Development Manager to create "G" groups.
 4. The group name does not meet the nameing requirements

 ```